 The meeting adjourned at 13:50 for a comfort break.
 Mr Nichols left the meeting.
-The meeting resumed at 14:00
+The meeting resumed at 14:00 considerably further away - 3 miles, which was a long walk.

 - 8.8.19.
 Ms Diamond asked Ms Cowle to repeat the distances between the Applicant's site and the existing pharmacies. - 8.8.20.
 Ms Cowle said that the Pharmacy on Hallhill Road was 0.6 miles, Boots at the Easterhouse Medical centre and Lloyds at the Shandwick Shopping centre were 0.8 miles away, by walking. - 8.8.21.
 Ms Diamond noted that these were within 1 mile but many were